Beatrice Roberts: Career

 Roberts went to Hollywood in 1933 and between then and 1949, she appeared in nearly 60 films.
 From 1938 she worked exclusively at Universal Pictures through special arrangement with Metro-Goldwyn-Mayer.
 Author Charles Higham explains that MGM studio chief Louis B. Mayer "had noticed her when she appeared as a guest in a party scene in San Francisco; soon afterward, he began dating her.
 He fell in love with her; for years, she was the love of his life.
 She shared with him a passion for operettas and Viennese waltzes; she was an accomplished pianist, which, of course, appealed to him.
 Mayer insisted on keeping her under contract, loaning her out for picture after picture ...
 He had an under-the-table arrangement with Universal to have her placed on semipermanent loan-out, and for the next 10 years she appeared in Universal films as maids, nurses, or secretaries."
 Her most notable role was that of Queen Azura in Flash Gordon's Trip to Mars, a 1938 serial for Universal.

 Personal life

-On October 31, 1919, aged 14, Roberts married Robert Ripley, aged 29, owner of Ripley's Believe It or Not.
-Their marriage was "a union that only lasted three months, but which wasn't dissolved officially until 1926."
 She married Robert A. Dillon in Tijuana, Mexico, on May 17, 1928.
 That marriage was annulled on September 8, 1933, because Dillon was a bigamist, having had another wife at the time of his marriage to Roberts.
 In 1940, Roberts married John Wesley Smith.